awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/Helpful_Resources/Generate_Custom_HTML_WAFR_Report/2_python_code.md

 ```

 ## Limitations
-1. The HTML generated is staticly defined in the code and not based on a templating language of any kind.
+1. The HTML generated is statically defined in the code and not based on a templating language of any kind.
+1. The report will only generate for the base wellarchitected framework, it does not support lenses at this time.

 ### Python Code {#duplicateWAFR_Code}
 [Link to download the code](/watool/utilities/Code/generateWAFReport.py)